79 Wellington St W, Suite 3000, Box 270, TD Ctr, Toronto, ON

-Solves tax problems covering transactional work, planning and counsel roles and tax controversy/transfer pricing for many of Canada’s largest business and financial institutions.
-Represents multinational and Canadian businesses in tax matters, including tax structuring, international transactions, transfer pricing, tax controversy, corporate finance, derivatives, securitization and mergers & acquisitions.
-Experience includes representation of international and domestic businesses, banks, financial institutions, mutual funds and government agencies in domestic and cross-border transactions, infrastructure, energy (wind, solar and hydro), public–private partnerships, financial products, lending and securitizations, income funds, managed assets and leasing.
-Extensive experience in federal and provincial income tax, international tax, sales and use tax, GST and HST.
-Teaches International Tax at Osgoode Hall Law School.
-Director, Michael Garron Hospital.
-Chair, Rethink Breast Cancer and Hospital Construction Redevelopment Committee of Michael Garron Hospital.
-IFIC and CFLA Tax Committee member.
-Former President, Osgoode Alumni Association.
-Ontario Bar, 1989.
-LLB, 1987, Osgoode Hall Law School, York University.
+John solves tax problems with his notably broad experience covering transactional work, planning and counsel roles, and tax controversy/transfer pricing for many of Canada’s largest businesses and financial institutions.
+Multinational and Canadian organizations in the private and public sectors have worked closely with John across a broad mix of tax matters, including tax structuring, international transactions, transfer pricing, tax controversy, corporate finance, derivatives, securitization and mergers and acquisitions.
+John has represented international and domestic businesses, banks, financial institutions, mutual funds and government agencies in a wide range of matters.
+From domestic and cross-border transactions, infrastructure, energy (including wind, solar and hydro) and public-private partnerships, to financial products, lending and securitizations, income funds, managed assets and leasing, John’s multidimensional experience benefits clients across industries.
+John has also worked extensively in the areas of federal and provincial income tax, international tax, sales and use tax, goods and services tax and harmonized sales tax.

 TransAlta Corporation, a TSX- and NYSE-listed Calgary-based power generator and electricity marketer, completed the first tranche of a $750-million strategic investment by an affiliate of Brookfield Renewable Partners